xwmx/nb/README.md

 GUI web brower.

-`nb browse` includes an embedded, terminal-first web application and server that renders [[wiki-style links]] as internal links, enabling you to browse your notes and notebooks in web browsers, including seamlessly browsing to and from the offsite links in bookmarks and notes.
+`nb browse` includes an embedded, terminal-first web application and server that renders <a href="#-linking">[[wiki-style links]]</a>
+as internal links, enabling you to browse your notes and notebooks in web browsers, including seamlessly browsing to and from the offsite links in bookmarks and notes.

 ```bash
 > nb browse